This module demonstrates how to perform the post-tonal transposition operation on pitches and pitch classes.

 Recall that there are only 12 pitch classes (0-11), and that if we keep rising by semitones past 11, we start over at 0.
 If we descend, we go straight from 0 back to 11, not -1.
 Just like how two hours before 1:00 isn’t -1:00, it’s 11:00!

 In order to respect this circular structure, we have to apply a final modulo (%) 12 operation to the subtraction.
 And as soon as we do that:

 Voila!
-Now we can see that each of the pitch classes of the harp melody are related to the pitch classes of the violin melody by T9.
+Now we can see that each of the pitch classes of the harp melody are related to the pitch classes of the violin melody by T5.

-Put another way, if we add 9 semitones to each note in the harp melody (modulo 12), it will be identical to the violin melody, at least in terms of pitch class.
+Put another way, if we add 5 semitones to each note in the piano statement of teh melody (modulo 12), it will be identical to the first statement of the motif, at least in terms of pitch class.

 Let’s prove it: